c2m2/VRL-VRN-Generator/README.md

 1. Clone this repository
 2. (Optional) Edit build.properties and set path to your VRL installation
 3. Either `./gradlew installVRLplugin` or `./gradlew jar` and manual installation of the compiled project
-4. Open the template project via `File->New Project from template->Mesh generation - Example workflow` from within VRL-Studio

 ### From release (precompiled)
 1. Download a release from the tab on the right (Chose the file `vrl_plugin.zip` from any release)
 2. Decompress the `vrl-plugin.zip` which will create the file `VRL-VRN-Generator.jar`.
 3. Open VRL-Studio and install the plugin via `Plugins->Install Plugin` and select `VRL-VRN-Generator.jar`.

-4. Restart VRL-Studio and open the template project from `File->New Project from template`.
+In both cases (re-)start VRL-Studio and then open any of the provided template projects from the menu `File->New Project from template` from within VRL-Studio.

-Familarize with the example workflow, then provide `.swc` files from a database, e.g. *NeuroMorpho.org*.
+Familarize with the example workflow, then provide a neuron geometry file in the `.swc` format from a database like *NeuroMorpho.org*.

-Likewise there is a template project which ships with the mesh generation tool via `File->New Project from template` and then chose `Mesh Generation - Example workflow with geometry`.
+The project ships with an example 1D neuron geometry for which we will create the corresponding 3D geometry, choose the template
+`Mesh Generation - Example workflow with geometry`.
+The user can also provide their own geometry in this project or load explictly the template project anticipated for custom input geometries by choosing `Mesh Generation - Example workflow`.

 ## Latest ten nightly builds
 -   [Fri Mar 19 14:42:03 UTC 2021](https://api.github.com/repos/c2m2/VRL-VRN-Generator/actions/artifacts/48144757/zip)